CoolTalk

 CoolTalk was an Internet telephony tool included as a plugin in Netscape Navigator 3.0, released in 1996.
 It included an answering machine and a shared whiteboard.
 It offered full-duplex audio, multiple compression formats, including ones targeted at low-bandwidth connections, and message recording.
 The shared whiteboard supported text and graphics, including TIFF, GIF, JPEG, BMP, EPS, TARGA, RASTER, and SGI files.
-It was supported on Windows 95, Windows NT, Windows 3.1, MacOS, SunOS, Solaris, HP-UX, Digital Unix, and IRIX.
+It was supported on Windows 95, Windows NT, Windows 3.1, Mac OS, SunOS, Solaris, HP-UX, Digital Unix, and IRIX.